IQSS/dataverse/doc/sphinx-guides/source/installation/r-rapache-tworavens.rst

 browser**.
 These JavaScript files, and the accompanying HTML, CSS, etc. files are served by an HTTP server (Apache) as static objects.

-The statistical calculations are performed by R code that runs **on the server**.
+The statistical calculations are performed by R programs that run **on the server**.
 `rApache <http://rapache.net/>`_ is used as the web front for R on the server, so that the browser application can talk to R over HTTP.